dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/implement-circuit-breaker-pattern.md

 ---
 title: Implementing the Circuit Breaker pattern
-description: Resiliency | Implement the Circuit Breaker pattern as a complementary system to Http retries.
+description: Learn how to implement the Circuit Breaker pattern as a complementary system to Http retries.
 author: CESARDELATORRE
 ms.author: wiwagn
 ms.date: 10/16/2018